dR0ski/lambda-ebs-snapshot-custodian/README.md

 # Complete EBS Life Cycle Management, from creating and deleting Snapshots.
-Using Lambda, CloudWatch Events &
+This solution uses Amazon Lambda, EC2, CloudWatch Events and DynamoDB There are four Node.js files in this repository
+1.